rieckpil/progmot/content/post/writing-a-book-remotely.md

 Overall, Similar approach to my iterative course launch with early access program.

-## Iterate: Continuously improve for 6-7 month
+## Iterate: Continuously Improve for 6-7 month

+(life after the first release, gather feedback, do the work)

 Leanpub is supporting this mode, we can publish work-in-progress version and use a percentage bar to inform potential readers how far we are in the process.